LeeHWilliamson/brain-tumor-segmentation/README.md

 Welcome!
 This project was developed as a resource for:

 - **Medical professionals (and enthusiasts!)** interested in how AI models for medical imaging are trained and deployed.
-- **Computer science students** looking to build custom segmentation pipelines without relying on high-level libraries like MONAI.
+- **Computer science students** looking to build custom segmentation pipelines without relying on high-level, domain specific libraries.

 Whether you're interested in a high-level explanation about how these models work, or the inner-workings of how to create them.
 You are in the right place.